oflorez/HumanGenomeAssemblies/README.md

 cutadapt --discard-untrimmed -g "CGTAGTCCAAGTAGTAGATCGGTTC;max_error_rate=0...CGACTCTCAGTGAGACTCTTGACAG;max_error_rate=0" $INPUT.fa 2> /dev/null > OUTPUTn.fa
 ```

+## The implementation of Steps 1 and 2 is encapsulated within the script named "script_toRetrieveGenomeRegion.sh".

 ### Step 3.
 Verify the size of the retrieved region(s) as part of the analysis
 Applications: